thealphadollar/NxDraft/README.md

 # NxDraft
-NxDraft does exactly what the name suggests; it creats N drafts from one.
+NxDraft does exactly what the name suggests; it creates N drafts from one.

 ## To Use